jf-guillou/lcds/README.md

 As of today, the latest version is [Minibian 2016-03-12](https://minibianpi.wordpress.com/2016/03/12/minibian-2016-03-12-is-out/), [direct download](https://sourceforge.net/projects/minibian/files/2016-03-12-jessie-minibian.tar.gz/download)

 - Burn this image on a 4Gb or more µSD card using the [appropriate tool](https://minibianpi.wordpress.com/setup/)
+- Connect RPi to a screen and network (DHCP)
-- Login using root / raspberry
+- Login by SSH using root / raspberry
 - Do not forget to change root password with
   `passwd`
 - Extend the partition to fill SD card